 EDEF 200/201 Introduction to Teaching as a Career and Early Field Experience

 These courses examine the process of becoming a highly qualified teacher in the State of Hawai‘i.
-The Early Field Experience places teacher candidates in a middle or high school classroom for a minimum of 45 hours, under the guidance of an English or Social Studies mentor teacher.
+The Early Field Experience places teacher candidates in an elementary school classroom, K-6, for a minimum of 45 hours, under the guidance of a mentor teacher.

 EDEF 310 Education in American Society

 This course examines historical, political, philosophical, sociological, and ethical factors influencing education in today’s global society.
 Particular emphasis is placed on contemporary problems and applications in the context of service to the local community.
-Students complete 20 hours of volunteer work, utilizing cultural and scientific community resources.
+Students complete 20 hours of Service Learning, , utilizing cultural and scientific community resources.

 EDEF 345 Introduction to Middle-level and Secondary Education

 Introduces concepts and methods related to middle-level and secondary teaching and learning, including adolescent development, identity, and middle-level/secondary pedagogy and philosophy.
-The course includes a field placement component where candidates will gain experience in a middle school English, Social Studies, Math, or General Science classroom, under the mentorship of the classroom teacher.
+The course includes a 45-hour field placement where candidates will gain experience in a middle school English, Social Studies, Math, or General Science classroom, under the mentorship of the classroom teacher.

 EDEE 492 Student Teaching Seminar: Ethics Focus

 This course examines current issues in education, including contemporary ethical issues and fulfills the Ethics (E-focus) graduation requirement.
 Teacher candidates continue to refine their knowledge, skills, and professional dispositions, in the context of their field-based student teaching experience, which in turn informs discussions that take place during the on-campus seminar.

 - Kapolei High School